 Information on carrying out a planned burn

-Notifying the Emergency Services Telecommunications Authority (ESTA) about planned burns prevents unnecessary fire brigade response.
+Notifying Triple Zero Victoria about planned burns prevents unnecessary fire brigade response.
 Callers reporting an actual fire can then verify that the fire is a planned burn.
 If this can't be verified a fire brigade will be asked to respond.

 Before you notify us and carry out your planned burn, ensure: